wikichua/vam/readme.md

 Once you have done your config, you can switch that to true.
 Of course after vam:make is done, this section will be turned to true automatically.
 This could prevent you from accidentally run vam:make again.

+You may access with this auto populated login

+> email: admin@email.com
+> password: admin123

 ### Current Edition

 1. Activity Logging